shuaianuoe/relative_keys/README.md

 python test_er.py
 ```

-"NOTE": (1) Step2 can be time-consuming.
+NOTE: (1) Step2 can be time-consuming.
 For DBLP-ACM, it takes approximately 30 minutes.
 (2) If you encounter the 'KeyError: 'certa'' error, simply restart the console.